What is Adrenal Support?

-I recommend avoiding this product if you have high blood pressure.
+I do not recommend taking this product if you have high blood pressure.
 Adrenal Support contains 20 mg of glycyrrhizin, and although this amount is typically not enough to affect one’s blood pressure, I recommend avoiding this ingredient as a general precaution.

 How long should I take the Adrenal Support?